It’s been a decade since the creation of the genesis block on January 4th 2009.

 During the decade, along with the ebbs and flows of bitcoin, the mining industry has gone through some ups and downs, and the landscape of the industry has kept changing.
 The name FriedCat and the term CPU mining have become obselete with the replacement of Wu Jihan, Bitmain and ASIC mining.

 In the course of mining development, there have been many thrilling stories.
 We’d like to look back and share some of its moments with our reader.

 The NVIDIA GeForce RTX 20 Series was announced at Gamescom in Cologne, on 20 August, 2018.
 The RTX 20 series is based on the Turing microarchitecture, and features real-time ray tracing.

 It is exciting news for both game players and cryptocurrency mining communities.

-In the past few years, the industry has developed rapidly.
-In just nine months, a large number of new mining machine manufacturers have been added, such as GMO Group, Halong Mining, Ebang and so on.
-In addition, another new face is working with Samsung’s semiconductor substitutes factory, Innosilicon, which launched the Terminator 2 Turbo miner, which has improved its hashrate to 24TH/s.
+In the past few years, the industry of cryptocurrency hardware manufacturing has been developing rapidly.
+A large number of new manufacturers have been stepped into the field, such as GMO Group, Halong Mining, Ebang and so on.
+In addition, another new player, Innosilicon, is working with Samsung’s semiconductor substitutes factory.
+Innosilicon launched the Terminator 2 Turbo miner, which has a hashrate of 24TH/s.